NATIONAL HAIKU POETRY DAY

 In the April wind.

 However, English haiku does not always follow the strict syllable count found in Japanese haiku.
-The typical length of haiku found in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.
+The typical length of haiku in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.

 HOW TO OBSERVE #NationalHaikuPoetryDay

-Educators, visit the National Day Calendar® Classroom for a project linked to National Haiku Day.
+Educators, visit the National Day Calendar® Classroom for a project to help you Celebrate Every Day.

 Sari Granstaff registered National Haiku Poetry Day in 2007, and The Haiku Foundation implemented the day as a project in 2012.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!